The Field of Flowers Light Simple Beginners Crochet Sweater Free Pattern

 K+J example: We counted a total of 40 rows to achieve a length of approximately 17 inches.

 It’s a great time to check if you are completely happy with the width of the sweater before you crochet any further.
-Place the ribbing up at your waist and bust to see if the width (length of ribbing) is right for you.
+Place the ribbing up against you to see if the width (length of ribbing) is right for you.
 If you would like it to be wider and more loose, crochet a few more rows.
 If you would like the ribbing to be narrower and tighter, then you can frog (unravel) a few rows.
 Note that the width of the main body will increase a little more depending on your gauge.

 Do not fasten off.